systemd/systemd/docs/VM_INTERFACE.md

    and `SetCredential=` settings.
 These credentials may be passed into a system via SMBIOS Type 11 vendor strings, see [systemd(1)](https://www.freedesktop.org/software/systemd/man/latest/systemd.html) for details.
-This concept may be used to flexibily configure various facets ot the guest system.
+This concept may be used to flexibly configure various facets ot the guest system.
 See [systemd.system-credentials(7)](https://www.freedesktop.org/software/systemd/man/latest/systemd.system-credentials.html) for a list of system credentials implemented by various systemd components.